Buying Your First Guitar

 Buy something you like

-This goes without saying, you have to buy something that you actually think looks good!
+You have to buy something that you actually think looks good!
 You’ll enjoy playing it more if you think it looks cool – trust me on this one.

 Ask me for my opinion